SureshotM6/putty-launchy-plugin/README.txt

 will list all of your PuTTY sessions.
 After you select a session in Launchy, it will be launched in PuTTY.

+If you want to use this plugin in portable mode you will first need PuTTY Tray or portaPuTTY in order to save sessions to a filesystem.
+Next set the "Path to PuTTY" in the plugin options dialog to the RELATIVE path from the Launchy directory to the PuTTY executable.
+Finally, enable loading sessions from the filesystem in the plugin options dialog.

 CHANGELOG
+v2.1
+    Added option to run PuTTY maximized
+    Added loading sessions from filesystem
+    Added error message when putty.exe can't be found

 v2.0
     Now supports Launchy v2.0 (complete rewrite)
     Added configurable options for just about everything